-We also include in the analysis the sex, the age, the education level and the current work exposure to smoke of the individual.
+We also include in the analysis the gender, the age, the education level and the current work exposure to smoke of the individual.
 Some household characteristics are also taken into account: for instance, we distinguish among individuals being singles and the ones living in couple.
-The number of children under 15 and the presence of at least one child under 15 are variables that are susceptible to influence smoking behaviour.
+The number of children under 15 and the presence of at least one child under 15 are variables that are susceptible to influence smoking behavior.
 Finally, we include the family income, adjusted for the size of the household.
 Descriptive statistics for people living in couple and singles are reported in Tables 1 and 2.

 The results of the reduced form logit regression are reported in Table 3.
-Heteroscedasticity-robust standard errors allowing for clustering at the household level are reported in parentheses.
+Heteroscedasticityrobust standard errors allowing for clustering at the household level are reported in parentheses.

-The current smoking behaviour is strongly correlated with the past smoking behaviour, as expected.
+The current smoking behavior is strongly correlated with the past smoking behavior, as expected.
 The level of education correlates negatively with the probability to smoke, as well as the BMI for people living in a couple.
-The income and the presence of children do not display any correlation with the probability of smoking.
-For couples, the past smoking behaviour of the partner has a positive and highly significant effect on the probability of smoking, while the partner's level of education affects negatively the probability of smoking.
+The presence of children does not display any correlation with the probability of smoking.
+For couples, the past smoking behavior of the partner has a positive and highly significant effect on the probability of smoking, while the partner's level of education affects negatively the probability of smoking.
 These parameters, however do not correspond to the structural model parameters.
-Through this first step estimation, we get the estimated probability $\hat{\sigma}i(x_i, x_j)$ that individual i smokes conditional on the observables.
+As pointed out by Clark and Etilé (2006), the effect of the partner's past smoking behavior could be overestimated due to the exclusion of individual effects.
+The first step estimation is thus only instrumental to getting the estimated probability $\hat{\sigma}i(x_i, x_j)$ that individual i smokes conditional on the observables.
+For our purposes, it does not matter whether the partner's smoking behavior affects $\hat{\sigma}i(x_i, x_j)$ directly or through the correlation of individual effects.
+All that matters is that $\hat{\sigma}i(x_i, x_j)$ is an unbiased estimate of the equilibrium individual beliefs, whose effect on smoking decisions we want to test.
 In order to recover the structural parameters, we use the Hotz-Miller inversion and we obtain an estimate of the expected utility from smoking for each of individual i:

-$$\Delta \widehat{EU}{i}(x{i}, x{j}) = \ln \widehat{\sigma}{i}(x{i}, x{j}) - \ln \left(1 - \widehat{\sigma}{i}(x{i}, x{j})\right)$$
+$$\Delta \widehat{EU}i(x_i, x_j) = \ln \widehat{\sigma}i(x_i, x_j) - \ln \left(1 - \widehat{\sigma}i(x_i, x_j)\right)$$